jeffknerr/labMonitoring/README.md

 #### make Host groups

-- Configuration
-- Host groups
-- Create host group (blue button top right)
+Configuration -> Host groups -> Create host group (blue button top right)

 These host groups are just "logical groups" that are used for filtering.
 Initially create a bunch of empty groups, however you want to group your computers.
 Then (below) we will add computers to zabbix and populate the groups.

-I created a group for each lab (room) we have (e.g., Lab238, Lab240, etc), as well as a group for servers, virtual machines, printers, special computers (with good GPUs), and networking equipment.
+For example, I created a group for each lab (room) we have (e.g., Lab_238, Lab_240, etc), as well as a group for servers, virtual machines, printers, special computers (with good GPUs), and networking equipment.

 #### adding Hosts

+Here's what we want to do: add all hosts in a lab to zabbix, in certain host groups (created above), with certain templates (that either come with zabbix or are added to it).
+The details are explained below.

 ```bash
 $ ./addZabbixHosts.py -f /usr/swat/db/hosts.overflow -g "Lab_238" -g "SwatCSComputers" -t "Linux by Zabbix agent" -t "SSH Service" -t "ICMP Ping"